markmckeown/digby/README.md

 It is relatively easy to take a clone/snapshot of a COW b-tree, the tricky part is to know which blocks can be reused after a snapshot is deleted.
 Note the brtfs paper points out a difference in functionality between itself and ZFS, in both you can make a clone of a filesystem, a writeable snapshot, but in brtfs you can clone a clone while in ZFS you cannot.

 "B-trees, Shadowing and Clones" outlines an approach for efficiently taking a snapshot of a b-tree, when you take a snapshot you increment the reference count of the child nodes of the root of the tree.
 You do not initally need to increment the reference count of any other nodes, there are set of rules for when the reference count for other nodes can be incremented or decremented. brtfs uses this approach. brtfs uses a b-tree called the extent tree to track block reference counts, see https://josefbacik.github.io/kernel/btrfs/2021/12/16/btrfs-extent-reference-counting.html - brtfs reference counts every block so there is a lot of write amplification.
-It's not clear from "B-trees, Shadowing and Clones" whether a form of sparse reference counting could be used whereby entries for blocks are only counted when the reference count goes about one (see Efficient Free Space Reclamation in WAFL).
+It's not clear from "B-trees, Shadowing and Clones" whether a form of sparse reference counting could be used whereby entries for blocks are only counted when the reference count goes above one (see Efficient Free Space Reclamation in WAFL).

 Filesystems have traditionally used bitmaps to track free blocks, in NetApp WAFL filesystem they initially used 32 bits instead of a bit to support up to 32 snapshots for a volume.
 A bit set in the 32 bits would indicate the block was in use in the corresponding snapshot - if no bits were set then the block was free, the approach is described in "File System Design for an NFS File Server Applicance".
 This approach did not scale and was replaced by different approach, a volume has a bitmap (called the active map) tracking which blocks are free with one bit per 4K block, the bitmap is updated using copy on write.
 When a snapshot is taken the active map now becomes a snap map and is no longer changed in the snapshot (COW), to determine if a block is free, for example when a snapshot is deleted, then active map and snap maps are OR'd to see if the bit is still set in any of the snapshots or the current volume.